 What is the OSHA Standard and Did It Protect Plumbers?

-Additionally, the current PEL may not account for the synergistic effect of combined asbestos types (chrysotile, amphibole) or the high cumulative doses experienced during a 40+ year career in the pipe trades.
+Additionally, the current PEL may not account for the synergistic effect of combined fiber types (chrysotile, amphibole) or the high cumulative doses experienced during a 40+ year career in the pipe trades.

 Can Plumbers Still Be Exposed to Asbestos Today?

 Yes.
-Although the EPA banned most asbestos-containing products in 1989, asbestos remains present in approximately 3,000–4,000 existing buildings across the United States.
+Although the EPA banned most ACM products in 1989 [3], the mineral remains present in approximately 3,000–4,000 existing buildings across the United States.
 Any plumber working on renovation, maintenance, or demolition of pre-1980 buildings faces potential exposure.
-Additionally, certain new products (brake linings, specialty gaskets, and some insulation materials) still legally contain asbestos under specific regulatory exemptions.
+Additionally, certain new products (brake linings, specialty gaskets, and some insulation materials) still legally contain the substance under specific regulatory exemptions.

-The rule of thumb: Assume asbestos is present in any building constructed before 1980 unless proven otherwise through testing.
-Modern plumbers performing renovation work should use respiratory protection, request material testing, and follow OSHA containment protocols even in buildings where asbestos has not been formally identified.
+The rule of thumb: Assume ACM is present in any building constructed before 1980 unless proven otherwise through testing.
+Modern plumbers performing renovation work should use respiratory protection, request material testing, and follow OSHA containment protocols even in buildings where the substance has not been formally identified.

 What Compensation is Available for Plumbers with Mesothelioma?